henriqueholtz/Aws-Struggle/Produtcs/Storages/ebs.md

 - No-autogrow (ex: you need to configure monitoring and execute a lamba do change the disk size)
 - It does not offer lifecycle configuration.
 - EBS volumes can only be mounted with Amazon EC2. (not with on-premises)
+- EBS volume can be bound to several AZs (When using Amazon EBS Elastic Volumes, the volume, and the instance must be in the same Availability Zone (AZ).);

 Amazon Elastic Block Store (EBS) is an easy to use, high-performance block storage service designed for use with Amazon Elastic Compute Cloud (EC2) for both throughput and transaction-intensive workloads at any scale.